mmbman/Katagiri/about.md

 This is an ongoing project.
 I am currently improving the talks I’ve already transcribed, and working on the glossary and various indices.
 I hope to get back to posting a new transcript every week, in the near future.

 I am transcribing these talks as a way of studying them myself.
-I've already found a lot here that is personally meaningful for me.
+I've already found a lot here that is personally meaningful.
 I hope you find something useful or inspiring here as well.

-\– Kikan Mike Howard
+  – Kikan Mike Howard

 For more information about Katagiri Roshi, visit [The Katagiri Project Home Page](http://www.mnzencenter.org/katagiri/).